Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 Reduced Environmental Impact: To be considered truly eco-friendly, the entire life-cycle of a toy (from "cradle to the grave") should be looked at from the standpoint of its total impact on the environment.
 This includes where it was manufactured, how it was manufactured, its longevity and durability, and its ability to be reused and recycled.

 Renewable Resources: Wooden toys (especially when sustainable certified) and toys made from organic fibers are a good alternative to toys made from petroleum-based plastics.
 Not only do they reduce the risk of exposure to potential toxins, but they are made from renewable resources.
 Wood toys that are FSC certified, means the wood you're buying was grown and harvested responsibly.
-Toys made from organic fibers (cotton, bamboo, wool) means that no herbicides or pesticides were used in growing the plants or dying the fibers.

 Low or No Energy Use: Eco-friendly toys are usually designed to stimulate a child's imagination, not over-stimulate their senses with noisy bells and whistles.
 Look for simple, quiet toys that use little or no energy, or at least come with rechargeable batteries to help eliminate waste.